dotnet/runtime/docs/coding-guidelines/interop-guidelines.md

 The runtime makes use of [source-generated p/invokes](../design/features/source-generator-pinvokes.md) whenever possible (see [the compatibility doc](../design/libraries/DllImportGenerator/Compatibility.md) for unsupported scenarios).
 Methods should be marked `GeneratedDllImport` and be `static` and `partial`.

-If implicit framewok references are disabled (as is the case for most libraries projects), explicit references to the below are required for marshalling arrays:
+If implicit framework references are disabled (as is the case for most libraries projects), explicit references to the below are required for marshalling arrays:
   - `System.Memory`
   - `System.Runtime.CompilerServices.Unsafe`